 This light is very gentle and subtle yet strong enough to reveal all textures in the best possible way.
-It doesn’t produce harsh shadows and has a gentle colour of the sky.
+It doesn’t produce harsh shadows and has a gentle color of the sky.

-After a long exposure, the final photos have great contrast and colours.
+After a long exposure, the final photos have great contrast and colors.